The Best Isle of Skye Itinerary Scotland by JetSettingFools.com

 That the Hike to Old Man of Storr, Skye, Scotland

-A moderate hike winds its way up from the parking lot to a grassy perch that overlooks that fascinating rocky outcrop.
+A moderate hike winds its way up to a grassy perch that overlooks thefascinating rocky outcrop.
 Visitors typically spend about 2 hours in total hiking the trail to Old Man of Storr and taking in the views.

 Viewing Lealt Falls, Isle of Skye in Scotland

-There are many (many, many) waterfalls on Isle of Skye – but Lealt Falls is one of the most impressive.
-The multi-tiered waterfall drops 300 feet in total and there are two fantastic viewing points – plus a narrow trail that descends below the lower falls to the shore.
+There are many waterfalls on Isle of Skye – but Lealt Falls is one of the most impressive.
+The multi-tiered waterfall drops 300 feet in total and there are two fantastic viewing points – plus a trail that descends below the lower falls to the shore.

-Most travelers spend about 15 minutes at Lealt Falls, but those who hike down the zig-zag track should plan 45 minutes to an hour.
+Most travelers spend about 15 minutes at Lealt Falls, but those who hike down the zig-zag track should plan about an hour.

 Find the Dinosaur Prints at Brother’s Point, Isle of Skye, Scotland

 One of the many cool things on Isle of Skye are the footprints left by dinosaurs 170 million years ago.
-The best dinosaur footprints can be found at Brother’s Point (called Rubhan am Brathairean in Gaelic), where there are a cluster of 7 prints on the flat, black rock.
+The best dinosaur footprints can be found at Brother’s Point (Rubhan am Brathairean in Gaelic), where there are a cluster of 7 prints on the flat, black rocks.

 Hike To Brother’s Point